 National Clinician Scholars Program (NCSP)

-The application period is open for the initial NCSP 2016-18 cohort.
-The cohort of up to 20 physicians and nurses will be receive financial support from their institutions, community partner agencies, and other local and national funders.
+The application period has closed and the initial NCSP 2016-18 cohort will start July 1, 2016.
+The cohort of up to 20 physicians and nurses will receive financial support from their institutions, community partner agencies, and other local and national funders.
 For more information on the new program, eligibility requirements, and application information please access the NCSP website.
-The regular admissions deadline is September 1, 2015.
-The first cohort will enter the program on July 1, 2016.
-Any questions can be directed to the NCSP at email@example.com.
+Any questions can be directed to the NCSP at firstname.lastname@example.org.